Global Arbitration Review launched new GAR 100

 We are honoured to be included in the newly published GAR 100 among the world’s elite firms for international arbitration.
 The criteria for the survey included reputation, experience and the amount of work.

-It has also been acting for Italian energy company Eni in annulment proceedings related to a billion-euro arbitration with Dutch gas company GasTerra.
+The firm has been acting for Italian energy company Eni in annulment proceedings relating to a billion-euro arbitration with Dutch gas company GasTerra.
+The case is awaiting a Dutch Supreme Court decision.